Maya Weug: Karting

+Formula 4

 2021

-In 2021 Weug made her debut in Italian F4 for Iron Lynx Motorsport Lab as part of their Iron Dames program in association with her FDA-membership.
+In 2021, Weug made her debut in Italian F4 for Iron Lynx Motorsport Lab as a part of the Iron Dames program, in association with her FDA-membership.
 Driving alongside the Italian pairing of Leonardo Fornaroli and Pietro Armanni, Weug would score three rookie podiums, one each at Le Castellet, Misano and Vallelunga, however she would miss out on scoring any points in the main championship, thus ending up 35th in the standings.
-In an interview, Weug stated that "[they] were so close so many times [to score points]", and said that her lack of experience hindered her throughout the season.
+In an interview, Weug stated that "we were so close so many times [to score points]", and said that her lack of experience hindered her throughout the season.

 2022

-For the 2022 season the Dutch driver would remain with Iron Dames, partnering Ivan Domingues.
-A mixed-weather qualifying session in the opening round at the Imola Circuit enabled Weug to start third in both races on Sunday, and after scoring her first point in Race 1 she would finish sixth on Sunday.
+For the 2022 season, Weug would remain with Iron Dames, partnering Ivan Domingues.
+A mixed-weather qualifying session in the opening round at the Imola Circuit enabled Weug to start third in both races on Sunday, and after scoring her first point in Race 1, she would finish sixth on Sunday.
 At the following round in Misano, Weug continued this run of form by scoring yet more points, and despite a heavy collision at the end of Race 3 she would be classified eighth due to the countback rule.
 The Belgian took a tenth place from the next meeting at Spa-Francorchamps, before yet another top-ten finish at Vallelunga.
 Having scored points in three more races during the remainder of the season, Weug was placed 14th in the championship, one place ahead of teammate Domingues.

 Formula Regional

+2023

 Having taken part in several post-season tests with KIC Motorsport, Weug would progress to the Formula Regional European Championship, driving for the Finnish outfit.
+She achieved her best result in the second race at Spa-Francorchamps, with a rookie win and 6th place overall classification.
+She was the only KIC Motorsport driver to score any points during the season, finishing in a points position 6 times for a total of 27 points.
+Weug finished the 2023 FRECA season third among rookies, and 17th among all 42 drivers eligible for points.

+2024

+Weug returned to the Formula Regional European Championship in 2024 with KIC Motorsport for the Mugello round.

+2025

+Weug made a comeback with Saintéloc Racing during the fourth round of the Formula Regional European Championship, deputising for an injured Tim Gerhards.

+F1 Academy

+Weug moved down to F1 Academy for the 2024 season, racing with Prema Racing and representing Scuderia Ferrari.
+She ended the season in third, with eight podiums and one fastest lap, including a maiden win in Race 3 at Abu Dhabi.

+Weug retained her Ferrari backing for the 2025 season, but switched to MP Motorsport.
+Weug won her first race of the season in Race 2 at Jeddah, and she also won her home race in Race 2 at Zandvoort.
+She claimed her third win of the season in Race 2 at Singapore.
+As of Round 6, she has secured eight podiums.
+Weug and Pin are the main title contenders heading into the final round at Las Vegas in November.